jasonflorentino/is-the-media-covering-this-api/README.md

 **The backend api for a [web app](https://github.com/jasonflorentino/is-the-media-covering-this-webapp) and [Twitter bot](https://github.com/jasonflorentino/is-the-media-covering-this-bot)**

 #### 💀 Deprecation Notice
 As of 2022-11-26, those apps won't work.
-That's because this app is no longer running on its free Heroku dyno because those no longer exist.
+That's because this app is no longer running on its free Heroku dyno.
+Because those no longer exist.
+And currently, I'm not planning on spinning it up elsewhere.
+Sorry!

 # Notes